shreyash1110/Differential_privacy_assignment/Question3/README_Q3.md

 ---

-## Files Included for Submission

-The submission for Question 3 should contain at least:

-- `q3.py`
-- `README_Q3.md`
-- generated plot(s)
-- any result CSV/JSON files produced by the script

----

 ## Conclusion

 This experiment demonstrates that the clipping norm is a crucial hyperparameter in DP-SGD.
 It directly affects both optimization and privacy-preserving noise injection.
 For the current MNIST setup, the smaller clipping norm $C = 0.1$ resulted in more stable and effective training than $C = 10.0$.